COVID-19 cases are sweeping Europe once again - here is a breakdown of how each country has reacted to the surge.

 On public transport, passengers must wear an FFP2 mask or equivalent.

-Coronavirus infections in Russia have started to fall but daily deaths are still at an all-time high.
+Coronavirus infections in Russia have started to fall but daily deaths remain high.

 Cases surged in October amid low vaccination rates and lax public attitudes toward taking precautions.
 About 40% of Russia’s nearly 146 million people have been fully vaccinated, even though the country approved a domestically developed COVID-19 vaccine months before most of the world.